MagicPhase/AutoInflate/README.md

 <img src="https://github.com/MagicPhase/AutoInflate/assets/104283546/176b5bf6-48db-4448-8d70-f7f1fbfe6cff" width=50% height=50%>

 Both the Hug and Profile menus are similar.
-The Hug settings are intended for one-time inflation cycles while the Profile is meant for multiple cycles based on a total cycle time.
+The Hug settings are intended for one-time inflation cycles while the Profile is meant for multiple cycles based on a total cycle time.<br>

+**_Important note: Neither the Hug or Profile cycles will run if the On Time and Cycle Time are zero!_**

 * Target Pressure - The desired target pressure to maintain during an on cycle.